Mobile Apps

 Attachments (photos, signatures, PDF annotations) queue separately with chunked upload support.
 A 5 MB photo on a 2G connection will fail if sent as a single request.
 Chunked uploads with resume capability mean the file eventually arrives without requiring the user to retry.

 This pattern requires server-side support.
 The Laravel API accepts idempotent writes keyed by client-generated UUIDs, handles out-of-order arrival gracefully, and returns sync status that the client uses to update its local database.
+The server-side queue processing follows the same patterns we use for background job infrastructure across all our applications.

 Push Notifications and Real-Time Updates